Site icon QSSV.net

 Japan Bans Smoking for 2020 Olympics, But Allows Limited Vaping

-One of the reasons for these odd laws lies with the fact that the Japanese government owns approximately 30 percent of Japan Tobacco, one of the world’s largest Big Tobacco companies.
-Although is tobacco-free, “heat-not-burn” (HNB) devices rely on heating rather than burning tobacco leaves.
+One of the reasons for these odd smoking laws lies with the fact that the Japanese government owns approximately 30 percent of Tobacco, one of the world’s largest Big companies.
+Although vaping is -free, “heat-not-burn” (HNB) devices rely on heating rather than burning tobacco leaves.

 Similar Posts: